Contrastive Learning from Synthetic Audio Doppelg\"angers: Methods

 \subsection{Real Data}

-To compare to real audio data, we use sounds from VGGSound~\cite{chen2020vggsound}, a well-known dataset taken from YouTube videos (we only use audio).
+To compare to real audio data, we use sounds from VGGSound~\citep{chen2020vggsound}, a well-known dataset taken from YouTube videos (we only use audio).
 We use a random sample of 100,000 10-second files and select a random 1-second segment from each file at each iteration to augment.
 This allows us to fairly compare to our synthetic sounds by keeping duration constant, while still sampling from a variety of real sounds by randomizing the 1-second segments.
 Though VGGSound has labels included, we do not use them in training these models to keep the self-supervised constraint.
+Note that VGGSound is currently one of the largest publicly released audio datasets for pretraining, unlike AudioSet (which only releases URLs, not the content itself).